 4. Prepare your body for activity and exercise: There are many activities made more enjoyable during the summer season such as gardening, walking, running, swimming, canoeing, bicycling, and golfing to name a few.
 Prepare your body for physical activity by stimulating the joints and muscles, and increasing blood circulation with a proper warm-up.
 If you have been inactive for a period of time, gradually ease into activity and take it slow.

 Following the above rules and safety tips can go a long way in protecting your body during the summer season.
+From all of us at the New Hamburg Wellness Centre, have a safe and enjoyable summer!

 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.